datavis-online/datavis-online.github.io/course_content_2022/session-2.md

             * your design ideas to your intended target and other stakeholders
             * data content to your intended audience
                 - you may use multiple sketches to explore different options
-                - alternatively, you may have a single sketch broken down into sub-parts
+                - alternatively, you may have a single sketch broken down into sub-parts<br/>
     1. What are you communicating to your target users? (~15 min)
         - how are you communicating this?
         - does your design help your users to achieve their goals &mdash; the big question?